fathi129/NYC_Citi_BikeSharing/README.md

 Edit the X and Y axis labels by right-clicking on the axis label and selecting "Edit Axis".
 Your graph should look similar to the following image:
 <img src = " width = 350><br>

+Most bikes were used for less than 1 hour, and most were used for 20 minutes or less.
+The male riders are more, but we can see the same pattern of checkout times regardless of gender.

 ## 3. Create the Trips by Weekday for Each Hour Viz
 In this visualization, you’ll graph the number of bike trips by weekday for each hour of the day as a heatmap.